Learn how tax-loss harvesting can boost your after-tax returns by offsetting gains and optimizing your investment strategy year-round.

 Finding Loss Harvesting Options

 Identifying ways to reduce your tax liability through loss harvesting starts with spotting the right opportunities in your portfolio.
+A practical approach is to screen for drawdowns, divergences, or structure shifts using LuxAlgo Screeners and confirm setups with toolkit overlays/alerts.

 Portfolio Loss Review

 A detailed review of your portfolio can uncover assets currently trading below their purchase price.
 This step helps you make the most of potential tax savings by focusing on key areas of your investments.
+For example, PAC’s automated market structure and S&O’s confirmations can help filter candidates.

 Analysis Component | Key Considerations | Action Items |